Message Passing

 Receipt

 The client calls the server, passing in the input data and receiving (immediately) a receipt from the server; later, the client contacts the server again, using the receipt to get the result.
-(Supposedly, dry cleaners and photo developers work this way.)
+(Supposedly, dry cleaners and old-school photo developers work this way.)

 receipt.png